lorena-rosati/spotify-artist-data-exploration/README.md

     name;
 ```

 I noticed a column called "col" which did not have an obvious purpose from its title.
-It seemed like it began at 0 and was in increasing order of song release, so to make this more clear, I renamed the column to release order and added 1 to each value so the most recent release is labelled "1" rather than "0".
+It seemed like it began at 0 and was in increasing order of song release, so to make this more clear, I renamed the column to "release_order" and added 1 to each value so the most recent release has a value "1" rather than "0" in this column.
 ```
 SELECT * from taylor_swift_spotify ORDER BY col;
 ALTER TABLE taylor_swift_spotify RENAME COLUMN col TO release_order;
 UPDATE taylor_swift_spotify SET release_order = release_order + 1;
 ```

-Next, I wanted to ensure that popularity is a value ranging from 0 to 100 and other metrics relating to the "sound" of the song were values ranging from 0 to 1 for all data in accordance with the dataset documentation.
+Next, I wanted to ensure that popularity is a value ranging from 0 to 100 and other metrics relating to the "sound" of the song were values ranging from 0 to 1 for all data (in accordance with the dataset documentation).
 ```
 SELECT
     GREATEST(acousticness,